vstinner/vstinner.github.io/content/openstack_mitaka_python3.rst

 :authors: Victor Stinner
 :summary: Status of Python 3 in OpenStack Mitaka

-Since most OpenStack services reached the feature freeze of the Mitaka cycle (November 2015-April 2016), it's time to look back to see the progress made on the Python 3 support.
+Now that most OpenStack services have reached feature freeze for the Mitaka cycle (November 2015-April 2016), it's time to look back on the progress made for Python 3 support.

-See also the previous status: `Python 3 Status in OpenStack Liberty
+Previous status update: `Python 3 Status in OpenStack Liberty
 <http://techs.enovance.com/7807/python-3-status-openstack-liberty>`_
 (September 2015).